-Get the pasta from the fridge and divide into 4 equal sized balls.
+Get the pasta from the fridge and divide it into 4 equal-sized balls.
 ROLL them through your pasta maker.
 For a detailed explanation on how to do this, you can check our howto here.

 Serve with more grated Parmesan cheese and garnish with basil leaves, enjoy!

 Did you make this recipe or are you planning to?

 Mention @ohmydish, tag #ohmydish on Instagram or save this recipe!